zzz0906/LeetCode/2020_November/Readme.md

 * first calculate * and /
 * then use -1 to represent -
 * Finally in the end we all add all values!

+## Smallest Integer Divisible by K

+Given a positive integer K, you need to find the length of the smallest positive integer N such that N is divisible by K, and N only contains the digit 1.

+Interesting.
+111/3 = 37

+First it cannot be the even;

+7 -> 111 111

+the ans is ... brute force

+OH!! and Pigeonhole principle!

+K has k-1 remainders.
+1,11,111...(k) 1 means we have computed k-1 remainder

+g = (g * 10 + 1) % K must have a circulation here.
+1,3,5,1,3,5....

+therefore it must < k we only need to calculate k times.

+Yes AC!